 Marking trees, benches, rocks, or structures by inscribing with a sharp instrument or by drawing with ink or paint, including graffiti, is prohibited.

 36 CFR §2.2 - WILDLIFE PROTECTION

-- (a)(1) The taking of wildlife is prohibited. - (b) Hunting and trapping is prohibited. - (c) The transporting of lawfully taken wildlife through the Park is permitted under the following conditions and procedures:
+- (a)(1) The taking of wildlife is prohibited. - (b) Hunting and trapping is prohibited. - (d) The following areas are closed to the viewing of wildlife with the use of an artificial light: